-The Heartland Cafe was opened in Rogers Park in 1976 by two activists and has been a vital part of this community ever since.
+The Heartland Cafe was opened in Rogers Park in 1978 by three activists and has been a vital part of this community ever since.
 Politicians like Barack Obama spoke and held rallies here, and it is one of the places I know I can eat nourishing vegetarian food without resorting to grilled cheese and French fries.
 Tom, the owner, also owns Earth First farms in Michigan and supplies the cafe with fresh, wholesome ingredients.
 It’s a bastion of hippiedom, or what I understand hippie culture to be about.

 When the news came through on the Rogers Park Facebook forum about the entire property going up for sale, I felt like the heart of the neighborhood was in jeopardy.
 It’s up for grabs by some developer – all three parts: the cafe, the Red Line Tap, and Heartland Studio Theatre.
 Given the recent developments, many of us are concerned about what this means for the neighborhood.